🎵 Audio & Speech¶

 -

-This paper proposes UniM, the first unified any-to-any interleaved multimodal benchmark (31K samples, 7 modalities, 30 domains), accompanied by a three-dimensional evaluation suite and an agentic baseline UniMA based on traceable evidence reasoning, revealing critical deficiencies of existing MLLMs under the interleaved multimodal paradigm.
+This paper introduces UniM, the first unified any-to-any interleaved multimodal benchmark (31K samples, 7 modalities, 30 domains), along with a three-dimensional evaluation suite and an agentic baseline UniMA based on traceable reasoning.
+The study reveals significant deficiencies in existing MLLMs under the interleaved multimodal paradigm.

 - Unlocking Strong Supervision: A Data-Centric Study of General-Purpose Audio Pre-Training Methods